tesoph/MS1_Portfolio/README.md

 ### Media
 All images on the site are my own with the following exceptions:
-1. The mockup image for the tote bag in the shop is taken from [Graphic Burger](https://graphicburger.com/canvas-tote-bag-mockup/).
+1. The mockup image used to create the tote bag in the shop is taken from [Graphic Burger](https://graphicburger.com/canvas-tote-bag-mockup/).
-2. The mockup image for the t-shirt in the shop is taken from [Freepik](https://www.freepik.com/free-psd/simple-black-men-s-tee-mockup_3384897.htm#page=1&query=t%20shirt%20mockup&position=0)
+2. The mockup image used to create the t-shirt in the shop is taken from [Freepik](https://www.freepik.com/free-psd/simple-black-men-s-tee-mockup_3384897.htm#page=1&query=t%20shirt%20mockup&position=0)

 ### Acknowledgements
 * The horizontal scrolling gallery was created following the article [How To Create Horizontal Scrolling Containers](https://codeburst.io/how-to-create-horizontal-scrolling-containers-d8069651e9c6).